 Many of the options here can be tweaked later from your General Settings screen.
 However, you’ll need to jot down your username and password.
 Finally, click Install WordPress.
 Once it’s finished, you’ll be able to log into your brand-new site!

 Of course, there’s an easier way to get WordPress up and running.

 Standing out among hosting providers, GoDaddy offers a number of packages for WordPress users of all stripes — without a complex installation process.

-There are three packages to choose from.
+GoDaddy offers multiple hosting packages for WordPress.
 The Ultimate plan includes vital malware and security features that constantly monitor your site for malicious activity.
 You also get a free SSL certificate to protect your visitors’ data, and an SEO wizard to help you rank higher in search engines.

 Finally, you can shave 40 percent from WordPress’s installation time — learning how to use WordPress Websites takes only three minutes!

-If you’ve never learned how to download WordPress — or install it — the process might seem intimidating.
+If you’ve never learned how to download and install WordPress — the process might seem intimidating.
 However, you can actually be up and running with WordPress in a little over five minutes, regardless of your technical ability.
 What’s more, if you choose a suitable web host, it could be even quicker!

 In this post, we’ve shown you how to download WordPress and install it.
 Let’s recap the process quickly:

 - Configure the wp-config.php file.